 I agree to take the following measures to keep the data on the device protected.
 Insert your school's device protection measures.
 We include suggestions here:

-- · Do not share the equipment among family or friends - Install the latest updates to operating systems, as prompted
+- Keep the equipment password-protected - Make sure my child locks the equipment if it's left inactive for a period of time - Do not share the equipment among family or friends - Install the latest updates to operating systems, as prompted

-If I need help doing any of the above, I will contact Mimi Harban on the email admin@pencombe.hereford.sch.uk or ring the school 01885 400255
+If I need help doing any of the above, I will contact Jo Brace on the email it@hmfa.org.uk or ring the school 01885 400255.